Chouffe/notes/aws.md

 ### Dockerrun.aws.json

-* At least one `containerDefintions` must be marked as essential
+* At least one `containerDefinitions` must be marked as essential
 ```json
 {
   "AWSEBDockerrunVersion": 2,